Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Simulation Results

-Table~\ref{tab1} shows the number of SR1/SPC nodes with different lengths contained in a polar code under different code lengths $N$ and code rates $R$.
+Table~\ref{tab2} shows the numbers of EG-PC and SR1/SPC nodes contained in a particular polar code with different code lengths $N$ and code rates $R$.
 It can be seen that generally, the number of SR1/SPC nodes increases with the increasing of the code length $N$, i.e., more latency savings can be achieved for longer polar codes.
-When $R>1/2$, it is observed that the number of SR1/SPC nodes decreases as the node length $N$ becomes larger.
-This is because as the code rate increases, SR1/SPC nodes tend to be located on higher levels of the decoding tree, and thus the number of such nodes is smaller.
-However, this will lead to more overall latency reduction since a higher degree of parallelism can be exploited.
-Besides, thanks to the proposed generalized decoder for SR1/SPC nodes, the implementation complexity can be significantly reduced since we do not need to develop a dedicated decoder for each special node type.
-In particular, 5G polar codes with $N = 128$ can be represented by only SR0/REP and SR1/SPC nodes.
+When $R>1/2$, it is observed that the total number of SR1/SPC nodes is smaller, but the node depth is larger as the node length $N$ increases.
+This is because as the code rate increases, the proposed SR1/SPC nodes tend to be located at higher levels of the decoding tree, and thus the number of such nodes is smaller.
+Besides, although the proposed SR1 node a generalized version of the EG-PC node, they have almost the same distribution in a practical polar code, which means that the source node in the SR1 node is usually Rate-0 or REP. However, other types of SR1/SPC nodes are shown to be more frequently distributed as compared to the EG-PC nodes, leading to significant overall latency reduction.
+We also note that the implementation complexity can be significantly reduced by using the proposed decoder, since we do not need to develop a dedicated decoder for each special node type shown in Table~\ref{tab1}.
+In particular, 5G polar codes with $N = 128$ can be represented by only SR0/REP and SR1/SPC nodes. }